rackerlabs/support-how-to/content/dedicated-hosting/local-user-management.md

 1. Specify the Username and Password to reset on the selected device(s).

-   **Note:** The Password should be at least 8 characters, with at least 3 character types (Upper, Lower, Numeric, and Symbol).
+   The Password should be at least 8 characters, with at least 3 character types (Upper, Lower, Numeric, and Symbol).

 2. Select **Create Ticket**.